 It is likely that some initial reduction in the frequency of the species took place with more effective seed cleaning, although as Field Gromwell drops some seeds around the plant and those remaining would be capable of being gathered with the crop to become a potential seed contaminant, Field Gromwell would not necessarily be dependent on re-introduction.
 Probably more damaging for survival is the use of agricultural herbicides, so that by the time of the 1971-80 survey (Philp, 1982) the species was listed in only 12 tetrads.
-These were well spread across the county and followed the shalk soils.
-The 1991 spread across the county and followed the chalk soils.
+These were well spread across the county and followed the chalk soils.
 The 1991-2005 survey (Philp, 2010) not only showed a decline to eight tetrads, but instead of being county-wide, the distribution was virtually confined to the Medway valley as it passes through the chalk downs.
 The only non-Medway sites were at St Margaret's at Cliffe in the east and Wrotham Water in the west.
 Two of the Medway valley tetrads were also noted in the earlier survey; the others were new.
 Our 2010-19 records, shown on the accompanying distribution map, with only seven tetrads so far, also have a mostly Medway distributional focus.

-Buglossoides arvensis (Field Gromwell) 2010-19
+Buglossoides arvensis (Field Gromwell) 2010-20